Your Account:

 Permission numbers

-To add students, you will give them a permission number; Lorena can show you how to find the Permission Numbers for your classes using PeopleSoft.
+To add students, you will give them a permission number; Brian can show you how to find the Permission Numbers for your classes using PeopleSoft.
 From the myCSUSM Faculty Center “my schedule” page, click on the “class permissions” icon (looks like a puzzle piece) next to your course.
 You can provide students with a six-digit code from the list to allow them to add the course.
 Be sure to keep a record of which numbers you have given out.

-Lorena can give you a one-on-one tutorial on how to use PeopleSoft to access all your course information.
+Brian can give you a one-on-one tutorial on how to use PeopleSoft to access all your course information.
 After your tutorial, if you have questions or problems, please contact our Faculty/Staff Help Desk at 760-750-4790.
 CSUSM has a really competent Tech Help Staff.

 Mid-semester review